qt3uw/qt3softwaredocs/software-environment-setup.md

 Control of laser power via ND filter wheel is done using [qt3laserpowercontrol](https://github.com/qt3uw/qt3laserpowercontrol).
-This software controls an ARDIUNO board that is connected via USB.
+This software controls an ARDIUNO board that is connected via USB to the QLM machine.
 The software needs to be installed onto the ARDUINO board and then launched separately from the command line.

 ##### Production Conda Environment Snapshots